Davej66/book-club/README.md

 ## Acknowledgements

 Thanking my mentor [Richard Wells](https://github.com/D0nni387/) for his invaluable guidance and continuing support.
-His input during the mid-review, furthermore at the final review helped me with the project.
+His input & enthusiasm during the mid-review, furthermore at the final review was invaluable.

 Support from the slack community when seeking assistance for the wealth of infomation available.

+I have learned more in detail about how to complete my README from Anna Gilhespy's project available in codeinstitutes slack community template.